serverless/blog/posts/2017-08-24-how-serverless-defined-its-team-culture.md

 Our CEO, Austen Collins, created the Serverless Framework after many days of coding solo on an Oakland cafe sofa.
 Almost out of nowhere, he had a popular open-source project in his hands.
 It was time to build a company.

-If you’ve ever been a solo founder, you should know—it’s a lot for one person to manage everything.
-It would have been so easy for Austen to let values and culture take a back seat, but he didn’t.
+As a solo founder with a lot on his plate, it would have been so easy for Austen to let values and culture take a back seat—but he didn’t.
 He knew that having a strong mission was the key to attracting top talent, and from day one he was determined to have a clearly-defined culture that resonated with people.

-You can’t snap your fingers and define such a lofty thing as culture, though.
+It isn't as straightforward as you'd think to define such a lofty thing as culture, though.
 It took us a few tries to get it right.

-Here’s how the serverless team brought it all together.
+Here’s how the serverless team worked to bring it all together.

 ## Dive below the iceberg
 Fun fact: when you see icebergs floating in the water, you’re really only seeing the top 10%.
 The other 90% is hidden beneath the surface of the water.